Bold Women Change History: Denver Exhibit Reveals Colorado’s Key Contribution to America’s Largest Voting-Rights Expansion

 About the Center for Colorado Women’s History

-The Center for Colorado Women’s History at the Byers-Evans House Museum focuses on scholarship, research, lectures, tours, and exhibits that expand the understanding and collective memory of the history of women in Colorado.
+The Center for Colorado Women’s History focuses on scholarship, research, lectures, tours, and exhibits that expand the understanding and collective memory of the history of women in Colorado.
 Most importantly, the Center is connecting local stories to the broader stories of women’s history worldwide.

-The Byers-Evans House has been home to inspiring women since 1883.
-It has been beautifully restored to the era of 1912-1924 and is furnished with the Evans family's belongings.
+The historic building that houses the museum has been home to inspiring women since 1883.
+It has been beautifully restored to the era of 1912-1924.
 Guided house tours weave together stories of the many women who lived and worked in the home, such as Anne Evans, and the impact of them and their families in early Denver.